cosmos/sdk-tutorials/tutorials/oracle/docs/00-getting-started.md

 ## Prerequisites

+Before you start with this tutorial, make sure you have:

-In this tutorial, we expect the reader to have a chain project already working as we won’t go through the steps of creating a new chain/module.
+- A working chain project.
+This tutorial won't cover the steps of creating a new chain/module.

-We also assume you are already familiar with the Cosmos SDK, if you are not we suggest you start with [https://tutorials.cosmos.network](https://tutorials.cosmos.network), as ABCI++ is considered an advanced topic.
+- Familiarity with the Cosmos SDK.
+If you're not, we suggest you start with [Cosmos SDK Tutorials](https://tutorials.cosmos.network), as ABCI++ is considered an advanced topic.
+- Read and understood [What is an Oracle?](01-what-is-an-oracle.md).
+This provides necessary background information for understanding the Oracle module.
+- Basic understanding of Go programming language.

 ## What are Vote extensions?